Table of Contents

 - Method of fixation (wet or air dry)

-- In the case of the cervical specimen, there should be a date of the menstrual period, hormone therapy.
+- In the case of the cervical specimen, there should be a date of the menstrual period, and hormone therapy.

 - Previous History